Doenjang-guk: History

-On the Joseon period, the royals had five meals (called sura), and in three of those they had doenjang-guk as a side dish (banchan 반찬), specifically in a small table on the right side of the main table, together with other various Korean traditional foods such as vegetables (chaeso 채소), meat (kogi 고기), egg, and sesame-seed oil (chamgireum 참기름).
+In the Joseon period, the royals had five meals (called sura), and in three of those they had doenjang-guk as a side dish (banchan; 반찬), specifically on a small table on the right side of the main table, together with other Korean traditional foods such as vegetables (chaeso; 채소), meat (kogi; 고기), egg, and sesame oil (chamgireum; 참기름).

 Ingredients

 The most simple form of this soup is clear soybean paste soup (malgeun-doenjangguk 맑은 된장국).
 It is mainly composed of a good fermented soybean paste and stock.
-It accompanies more complex one-bowl rice dishes that have a lot of ingredients, like bibimbap with sliced raw fish and avocado, mushroom, and vegetable bibimbap.
-The ingredients for this soup are anchovy-kelp stock, vegetable stock, or unsalted chicken broth, Korean fermented soybean paste and optionally some scallion.
+It accompanies more complex one-bowl rice dishes that have many ingredients, like bibimbap with sliced raw fish and avocado, mushroom, and other vegetables.
+The ingredients for this soup are anchovy-kelp stock, vegetable stock, or unsalted chicken broth; doenjang paste; and optionally some scallions.

-The most commonly eaten form of this dish is soybean paste soup with cabbage (baechu-doenjangguk 배추된장국) and it is eaten at any time of the day.
-The broth has a deep, comforting flavor, the cabbage adds texture and sweetness and it is light since there is no grease.
-The ingredients are dried anchovies; napa cabbage leaves, white-stemmed chard, or bok choy; doenjang); garlic; chili peppers; all-purpose flour or rice water; and fish sauce.
+The most commonly eaten form of this dish is soybean paste soup with cabbage (baechu-doenjangguk; 배추된장국) and it is eaten at any time of the day.
+The broth has a deep, comforting flavor, the cabbage adds texture and sweetness, and it is light since there is no grease.
+The ingredients are dried anchovies; napa cabbage leaves, white-stemmed chard, or bok choy; doenjang; garlic; chili peppers; all-purpose flour or rice water; and fish sauce.